CSbyGB/pentips/programming/python.md

 ## shebang

-- For python our script need to have this shebang in the first line `#!/bin/python3`
+- For python our script need to have this shebang in the first line `#!/bin/python3` this will allow us to launch the script using `./ myscript.py` instead of `python3 myscript.py`

 ## Strings